 We use the 50 delta implied volatility less the earnings effect for the month weighted to find the 60 day ex-earn implied.

 55.5 = (1.35 - Abs(60days ^ 0.5 - 51days ^ 0.5)) / 1.35 * (59.4 - 4.3) + Abs(60days ^ 0.5 - 51days ^ 0.5) / 1.35 * (58.9 - 2.9)

 Note that if there was not an earnings effect for a month, the formula would use the 50 delta implied volatility less the earnings effect of zero.
-See how ORATS calculates the implied volatility attributable to earnings in our other blog post.
+Here's how we remove earnings from implied volatility.